Sideswipe Accident Attorneys in DFW, Abilene, and Amarillo

 - Failure to check blind spots before attempting a lane change or merge

-- Drifting out the lane due to inattentive driving
+- Drifting out of the lane due to inattentive driving

 - Hydroplaning on wet or icy roadways